gunjanjaswal/Wordpress-Emoji-Reactions/readme.txt

 == Installation ==

-1. Upload the `wp-emoji-reactions` folder to the `/wp-content/plugins/` directory
+1. Upload the `emojis-for-posts-and-pages` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > Emoji Reactions to configure the plugin
 4. Choose which emoji reactions to enable and where to display them